Sunday, June 30, 2024

 1. Look for correlations exceeding 0.8, a general guideline for strong correlation.

 2. Pay attention to the overall pattern in the correlation matrix.
-The presence of multiple high correlations between independent variables is a strong indicator of multicollinearity.
+The presence of multiple highly correlated independent variables is a strong indicator of multicollinearity.

 Examining the correlation matrix, we can see that there are some moderate correlations among the independent variables: